 Supporting your commitment to healthcare excellence

 Capacity management in acute hospitals has been a poorly understood area for many years.
-HCAF have been researching the statistical signatures behind variation in demand for over 15 years and have used the outcomes of this research to provide simple capacity management tools to enable guaranteed waiting time targets to be achieved and maintained.
+HCAF have been researching the statistical signatures behind variation in demand for two decades and have used the outcomes of this research to provide simple capacity management tools to enable guaranteed waiting time targets to be achieved and maintained.

 The capacity management tool gives upper and lower control limits for both activity and numbers of patients waiting to be seen.
 This prevents managers from over-reacting to statistically insignificant changes but allows them to react appropriately when active intervention is required.